kapsorg/kapsorg.github.io/10kappyhours.md

 3. Before your 10th Kappy Hour, please tell us your t-shirt size so we can have one custom made.

 ### What is a Kappy Hour?
-We hold a happy hour (KAPpy Hour) on the 3rd week of almost every month.
+We host a happy hour (KAPpy Hour) on the 3rd week of almost every month.
 It is our flagship event series, and is a great place to meet new friends or catch up with old ones.
 Bring your friends, including any non-Korean friends.
 It is usually held at a bar at around 5pm on a Friday.
 We try to move it around including the city, South Bay, and East Bay.